Jiaxin061/Blacksheep/README.md

    ```

 ### Frontend Setup
+1. **Prerequisite**: Install **Android Studio**.
+   - Open Android Studio and go to **More Actions** > **Virtual Device Manager**.
+   - Create and launch a virtual device (emulator).

-1. Navigate to the frontend directory:
+2. Navigate to the frontend directory:
    ```bash
    cd SavePawsFrontend
    ```
-2. Install dependencies:
+3. Install dependencies:
    ```bash
    npm install
    ```
-3. Start the application:
+4. Start the application:
    ```bash
    npx expo start
    ```
+   - Once the server starts, press `a` in the terminal to open the app on the connected Android Emulator.

 ## Main Screen